navidrome/website/content/en/docs/gsoc/_index.md

 ### Media sharing

 One of the nice features of Subsonic is its [ability to generate a sharing link](http://www.subsonic.org/pages/features.jsp) for a track/album/artist/playlist to send to friends, so that they can listen/download the music without having an account on your instance.
-This is a nice replacement to alternative to youtube links to share music.
+This is a nice replacement to an alternative to youtube links to share music.
 A nice way to implement this would be to have a table of shares, with a shorturl as ID.
 The table would store a reference to what is being shared.
 This shorturl would be used by a public endpoint.
 We would also need a standalone player similar to what is provided by Spotify when you share music through their service.
 Ex: